obertscheiderfhwn/RTMsim/README.md

 ## Mesh preparation

 The new simulation tool does not include mesh generation.
-A mesh with the pre-defined regions must be generated with a meshing tool before starting the filling simulation.
+A 3-node triangular shell mesh with the pre-defined regions must be generated with a meshing tool before starting the filling simulation.
 The authors used Altair HyperWorks but also free software tools like SALOMEMECA, GMSH or NETGEN can be used.

 The shell mesh is created on the part's mid-surface.
 Mid-surface models are often available in composite manufacturing since computational stress analysis for thin-walled parts is performed on the part’s mid-surface too.